 Kenya has a combination of factors that make it a key leading flower producer globally.
 With its significant number of breeders, growers, logistics players, flower inputs providers, and even floral designers, Kenya's flower industry, without a doubt is etching its mark in the world of flower production.

-Breeders like De Ruiter East Africa, United Selections, Dümmen Orange, Delbard, Ball Floriculture Kenya, Florensis Kenya, Royal Van Zanten, Selecta Cut Flowers, Interplant, Jan Spek Rozen, Schreurs Roses, Danziger, Kordes Rosen, Könst Alstroemeria, Select Breeding, and Stokman Rozen Kenya Ltd, as well as propagators like Solo Plant Kenya Ltd, among numerous others who all have a presence in the country and have continued to ensure that Kenyan flower growers have enough breeding material for flowers like roses, alstroemerias, carnations, gypsophila, hypericum, lilies, and summer flowers and many others that the country produces.
+Breeders like De Ruiter East Africa, United Selections, Dümmen Orange, Georges Delbard, Ball Floriculture, Florensis Kenya, Royal Van Zanten, Selecta Cut Flowers, Interplant Roses, Jan Spek Rozen, Schreurs, Danziger, Kordes Rosen, Könst Alstroemeria, and Select Breeding, as well as propagators like Stokman Rozen Kenya Ltd, and Solo Plant Kenya Ltd, among numerous others all have a presence in the country and have continued to ensure that Kenyan flower growers have enough breeding material for flowers like roses, alstroemerias, carnations, gypsophila, hypericum, lilies, and and other summer flowers, plus many others that the country produces.

 The country also hosts numerous flower farms spread across its key flower-growing regions that range from the Lake Naivasha area to Nakuru, Nairobi, Athi River and Kajiado, Mt.
 Kenya region, Limuru-Rumuruti-Ol Kalou belt, Kericho-Kitale-Eldoret, and the Thika-Juja-Kiambu regions.